-The Remuneration Policy was adopted by the general meeting of the Company (the General Meeting) on 27 February 2024, and is effective as from the date of approval by the General Meeting.
-The Remuneration Policy was adopted in accordance with Article 16 of the articles of association of the Company, at the proposal of the Board.
-Within the Board, the Remuneration and Appointment Committee - composed of Non-Executive Directors only - prepares decisions for the Board on both the Remuneration Policy and the application thereof in individual situations.
-The authority to establish remuneration and other terms of service for Board is vested in the Board, with due observance of the Remuneration Policy and applicable provisions of law.
-The Executive Directors may not participate in the discussion and decision-making process of the Board with respect to the remuneration of Executive Directors.
+The Remuneration Policy was adopted in accordance with Article 16 of the Company's Articles of Association, at the proposal of the Board of Directors.
+Within the Board of Directors, the Remuneration and Appointment Committee ('CRN')-composed of Non-Executive Directors only-prepares decisions for the Board of Directors on both the Remuneration Policy and the application thereof in individual situations.
+The authority to establish remuneration and other terms of service for directors is vested in the Board of Directors, with due observance of the Remuneration Policy and applicable provisions of law.
+The Executive Directors may not participate in the discussion and decision-making process of the Board of Directors with respect to the remuneration of Executive Directors.

-The Remuneration Policy takes into account the relevant legal requirements and the principles of the Dutch Corporate Governance Code that follow from applicable Dutch and European legislation.
+The Remuneration Policy considers the relevant legal requirements and the principles of the Dutch Corporate Governance Code that follow from applicable Dutch and European legislation.
 In the event of changes to binding national and/or international legislation that directly impact the Remuneration Policy, such changes will be deemed incorporated into this Remuneration Policy automatically and the Remuneration Policy will be formally amended for compliance with the changed legal framework and submitted for approval at the earliest possible moment.

-The Remuneration Policy will be submitted to the General Meeting at least every four years, and in case of any amendments.
+The Remuneration Policy will be submitted to the general meeting at least every four years, and in case of any amendments.